Juncker chides EU candidate Turkey, upbeat on Western Balkans

 Juncker put a final stamp on the EU’s recently-revived engagement in the Balkans, where Serbia, Albania, Macedonia, Montenegro, Bosnia and Kosovo all want to join the EU one day.

-“If we want more stability in our neighbourhood, then we must maintain a credible enlargement perspective for the Western Balkans,” Juncker said.
+“If we want more stability in our neighborhood, then we must maintain a credible enlargement perspective for the Western Balkans,” Juncker said.

 The region on the EU’s south-eastern edge, still scarred by the wars fought along political, ethnic and religious lines in the 1990s, is important for the bloc for issues from controlling immigration to countering security threats.

-Earlier this year, the EU accused Russia of seeking to destabilise the Western Balkans - which Moscow denied - and its concerns have led to a renewed engagement in the region.
+Earlier this year, the EU accused Russia of seeking to destabilize the Western Balkans - which Moscow denied - and its concerns have led to a renewed engagement in the region.

 With Britain now scheduled to exit the EU in 2019, Juncker said he saw no new enlargement of the bloc before 2020.